 Why is sugar alcohol too good to be true?

 - Digestive destruction: From damaging gut bacteria to permanently altering your metabolism, synthetic sugar substitutes are the enemy of healthy digestive systems everywhere.
 That’s why sugar alcohols contribute to bloating, gas and intestinal distress.

 - Blood sugar spikes: The nutrition facts label is misleading because it doesn’t accurately reflect the fact that sugar alcohols can still increase glucose levels.
-Understandably, most people automatically assume that “zero grams of sugar” means “sugar-free” — and therefore no effect on your blood glucose levels.
+Understandably, most people automatically assume that “zero grams of sugar” means “sugar-free” — and therefore these sugar alcohols will have no effect on blood glucose levels.
 Although many allegedly sugar-free foods claim to have no sugar or calories, they still contain plenty of carbohydrates from starches.
 These carbohydrates can raise glucose levels in exactly the same way that regular old table sugar would.
 The kicker?
 Spikes in blood sugar lead to unnecessary fat storage, which can seriously jeopardize your health.